 The number of villages educated under this programme increased from 16 in 2009/10 to 27 in 2012/13 across all the governorates of Oman.
 The Ministry of Education is likewise establishing schools in rural areas and publicly announces enrolment periods in schools with the aim of accelerating the eradication of illiteracy.
 The ministry has also implemented a preparation class project in public first cycle (grades 1 to 4) schools in remote areas and appointed teachers with accredited academic qualifications.

 Poverty and other vulnerabilities

-Education in the Sultanate of Oman is available to all different age groups, educational levels and people with disabilities of all kinds without discrimination, and is provided by the government free of charge.
+Education in the Sultanate of Oman is available to all age groups, all education levels and people with disabilities of all kinds without discrimination and is provided by the government free of charge.

-There is a significant expansion in the provision of pre-school education and special education programmes under the supervision of the Ministry of Education, yet it is provided by the private sector, in addition to some government agencies such as the Royal Oman Police, the Ministry of Defense, the Ministry of Endowments and Religious Affairs, and the Ministry of Social Development which provide such programmes.
-However, since 2008, all schools supervised by other government institutions have come under the administrative and technical supervision of the Ministry of Education.
-Kindergartens have spread in all governorates of the Sultanate.
-Kindergarten classes have not been limited to designated schools, but also included in other schools covering higher classes (1-12), with care to provide the security and safety elements for children at this stage, such as defining separate playing yards, halls, and designated places away from the rest of students.
-The gross enrollment rate in pre-school education increased in the academic year 2018/2019, reaching 51.8, from 50.2 in the previous year (Ministry of Education, 2019).
+There has been a significant expansion in the provision of preschool education and special education programmes under the supervision of the Ministry of Education, although it is provided by the private sector, in addition to some government agencies such as the Royal Oman Police, the Ministry of Defence, the Ministry of Endowments and Religious Affairs and the Ministry of Social Development.
+Since 2008, all schools supervised by other government institutions have come under the administrative and technical supervision of the Ministry of Education.
+Kindergartens have spread to all governorates of the Sultanate.
+Kindergarten classes have not been limited to designated schools, but have also been included in other schools covering higher classes, with care to provide the security and safety needed for children at this stage, such as establishing separate playing yards, halls and designated places away from the rest of students.
+The gross enrolment rate in preschool education increased in the academic year 2018/19, reaching 51.8%, from 50.2% the previous year.